8785 (for Real Estate CE)

 The instructor Lisa Frizell

-Topics include: Ownership Changes – the County’s View, causes a Property Cannot be Conveyed,
+Detail Topics include: Ownership Changes – the County’s View, Causes a Property Cannot be Conveyed,

-Assessor Office’s Responsibility When There is a Problem, Assessor Office’s Responsibility When There is a Problem, Real Property Transfer Declarations (TD-1000), Sales Confirmation, Why a TD-1000 and Different Components of a TD-1000, Assessors Declaration Review Process, Non-Residential Property, and Frequently Missed Questions.
+Assessor Office’s Responsibility When There is a Problem, The Real Property Transfer Declarations (TD-1000), Sales Confirmation, Why a TD-1000 and What Are the Different Components of a TD-1000, Assessors Declaration Review Process, Non-Residential Property, and Frequently Missed Questions.

-Following her presentation, Ms. Frizell will be joined by real estate attorney Damian Cox for a question and answer session exploring unique aspects of this important topic regarding Property Conveyance Pitfalls & TD-1000s.
+Following her presentation, Ms. Frizell will be joined by real estate attorney Damian Cox for a practical and down-to-earth question and answer session, intended specifically for real estate professionals, exploring unique aspects of important topics including Property Conveyance Pitfalls & TD-1000s.

 Completing this class awards the student with 2 CE credit hours.